Gadi overview

 All users of NCI agree that they will keep themselves informed of, and comply with, all relevant legislation and The Australian National University policies and rules.

-All users must acknowledge and understand that a breach of these will result in not only a loss of access to NCI resources but the user may be subject to Federal criminal prosecution resulting in fines and/or gaol legislated under the Acts listed above.
+All users must acknowledge and understand that a breach of these will result in not only a loss of access to NCI resources but the user may be subject to Federal criminal prosecution resulting in fines and/or gaol legislated under the Acts listed on the conditions of use and policies page.

 Login nodes